dailystudio/devbricksx-android/devbricksx-java-annotations/README.md

 Interfaces | Descriptions
 :--        | :--
+getOne(primaryKeys ...) | Retrieve a object for the primary keys
+getOneLive(primaryKeys ...) | Retrieve a LiveData of the object for the primary keys
 getAll()   | Retrieve all the objects in a List
 getAllLive() | Retrieve a LiveData of all the objects getAllLivePaged() | Retrieve a LiveData of PagedList of objects